 Why does a leader need to be a change agent?

 Managing changes within an organization is no longer a momentary situation or a temporary condition wherein employees can be told that this too shall pass.
-Rather, change in any form needs to be positively embraced as a part of corporate culture.
-Apart from driving operational efficiencies, cost effectiveness and process enhancements, change management plays a much bigger role in the business fabric.
+Rather, change in any form needs to be positively embraced as a part of the corporate culture.
+Apart from driving operational efficiencies, cost-effectiveness, and process enhancements, change management plays a much bigger role in the business fabric.

-Traits of popular leaders who are also change agents
+Traits of popular leaders who also change agents

-Knack towards flexibility: Leaders who are change agents always reinvent themselves and their capabilities.
+- Knack towards flexibility: Leaders who are change agents always reinvent themselves and their capabilities.
 They welcome changes in their personal and professional lives and are always open to new opportunities and learnings with a totally entrepreneurial attitude.
 They keep improving their creative instincts along with their logical thinking.
-They welcome flexibility, versatility and peculiarities.
-They have a great knack for connecting with people while having a deeper understanding about their experiences, behaviours and perspectives.
+They welcome flexibility, versatility, and peculiarities.
+They have a great knack for connecting with people while having a deeper understanding of their experiences, behaviors, and perspectives.

-Results-driven work approach: A leader effectuating change management ensures to work with a focus at their pre-decided and planned professional goals and business objectives.
-They prioritize their works according to urgencies, profitability and business requirements and ensure that each and every activity is measured against the results they achieve.
+- Results-driven work approach: A leader effectuating change management ensures to work with a focus on their pre-decided and planned professional goals and business objectives.
+They prioritize their works according to urgencies, profitability, and business requirements and ensure that each and every activity is measured against the results they achieve.
 A leader determines what the company should expect, how it should operate and interact to gain what it truly needs.

 - Great oratory and listening skills: A change-driven leader has a gift of gab, which renders him/her wonderful oratory or public speaking skills, which helps them to express their thoughts precisely and tactfully.
 However, the most desirable skill that still makes maximum impact on people is their ability to listen without interruptions and judgments.
 A successful change agent/leader is expected to explore peoples’ perspectives while looking for a solution, and this helps them develop stronger relationships and trust factors with the employees.